 Prolia is contraindicated in patients with a history of systemic hypersensitivity to any component of the product.
-Reactions have included facial swelling and urticaria [see Adverse Reactions (6.2)].
+Reactions have included anaphylaxis, facial swelling and urticaria [see Warnings and Precautions (5.2), Adverse Reactions (6.2)].

 5 WARNINGS AND PRECAUTIONS

 5.1 Drug Products with Same Active Ingredient